pacificprince/GetDataCourseProject/README.md

 The code is divided into the following sections,

-1 DOWNLOAD AND UNZIP DATA: Downloads and unzips data
+1 DOWNLOAD AND UNZIP DATA: Downloads and unzips raw data
 2 MERGE TRAINING AND TEST DATA SETS: The raw data is divided into training and test data sets.
 These are merged.
 3 ASSIGN ACTIVITY LABELS: Labels are assigned to each activity
 4 APPROPRIATELY LABEL DATA:Labels are assigned to measured parameters